pbridd/lzrw1-compression-core/README.md

 ### Top testbench

 A testbench has been created that instantiates both the compressor and decompressor.
-This testbench successfully generates random values and drives them into the compressor, but its integration with the decompressor is not completely debugged.
-The testbench at least partially exercises the compressor and decompressor, which can be seen by the assertions that are displayed while simulating.
+This testbench successfully generates random values and drives them into the compressor, and then the top-level dut drives values into the decompressor.
+The decompressed characters are then collected by the testbench and compared to the original stimulus, and the testbench indicates whether they match.

 ## Design